lmondada/dphil-thesis/content/05_parallel/01_litt.md

 However, such properties of the transition system---or successful heuristic approximations for it---cannot always be derived.
 In these cases, the space of graphs reachable from an input graph within the GTS must be explored non-deterministically.
-In the absence of a control program, GROOVE will, for instance, fall back to an exhaustive exploration of the search space---for an exploration up to depth $\Delta$, the result is a search tree of size
-$\mathcal O(\gamma^\Delta)$, where $\gamma$ is the number of possible rewrites at every graph in the search space (assuming $\gamma$ is constant for every reachable graph).
+In the absence of a control program, GROOVE will fall back to an exhaustive exploration of the search space---for an exploration up to depth $\Delta$, the result is a search tree of size $\mathcal O(\gamma^\Delta)$, where $\gamma$ is the number of possible rewrites at every graph in the search space (assuming $\gamma$ is constant for every reachable graph).

 Exhaustive exploration is used extensively in model checking, typically to verify properties that must hold for all reachable graphs @Rensink2004a.
 It has